 Michael should be remembered as a steady, compassionate family man who always put his loved ones first.
 His lessons of kindness, values and character formed his worldview and rubbed off on those close to him.
 He dreamed of having house in the mountains near a stream, with a floral garden, fruit orchard, and bees to make his own honey, along with two dogs.
 He will now have everything his heart desires in heaven, as he can finally get a break from taking care of everyone, to being taken care of by His Lord and Savior.

 Michael is preceded in death by his mother (Marian) and his father (Harold).
 He leaves behind his wife (Nancy), his children Adrianne and Justin, grandchildren Caleb and Veda, sister (Patricia), along with his extended family (from his wife Nancy) - Jacob (Carrie) Omernik, grandchildren: Raegen, William, and Oakley, and Garrett (Hollie) Omernik, grandchildren: Grant and Gage.
 He was affectionately known as “Grandpa Mike”.
-His cousin (Judy) and countless more extended family.
+Sisters -in-law: Grace Domaszek, Rita (Jerry) Lepak-Kirschling, Mattie Omitt, all of Stevens Point, WI.
+Brothers-in-law: Jim (Cheryl) Palbrach, Gary (Karen) Palbrach, & Danny (Sandy) Palbrach all of Stevens Point, WI.
+His cousin (Judy), nieces and nephews and countless more extended family.
 “Wolfie” you will truly be missed and your impact will be felt for generations.

-Michael’s services will be held on Sunday, September 15th at St. Mary’s, in Rock Hill.
-Visitation at 3 pm, Funeral Services at 4 pm.
-He will be buried in Polonia, Wisconsin, where his wife Nancy grew up and will eventually be buried next to his side.
+Michael’s services were held on Sunday, September 15th at St. Mary’s, in Rock Hill.
+He will be buried in Polonia, Wisconsin, where his wife Nancy grew up, and will eventually be buried next to his side.